mantidproject/mantid/docs/source/interfaces/Indirect Tools.rst

 ~~~~~~~~~~~~~~

 Settings
-  Opens the settings GUI which allows you to change the default facility.
+  Opens the :ref:`Settings <interface-indirect-settings>` GUI which allows you to change the default facility.

 ?
   Opens this help page.